cyberark/conjur-puppet/README.md

 ### `::conjur`

 This class establishes Conjur host identity on the node so that secrets can be fetched from Conjur.
-Two files are written to the filesystem on the Puppet node when this class is used, conjur.conf and conjur.identity.
-These files allow the conjur::secret function to authenticate and authorize with Conjur.
+The identity and Conjur endpoint configuration can be pre-configured on a host using `/etc/conjur.conf` and `/etc/conjur.identity` or provided as parameters.
+The identity can also be bootstrapped using a host factory token.

 #### Note